wemsteral/CV/README.md

 - I value clear, honest communication and open feedback.
 - I have worked in client facing roles for 6 years previously, and pride myself on my ability to be self-aware, respectful and polite.
 In those years I became skilled at identifying client needs and communicating technical solutions (ad tech) to non-technical professionals.
 - I am committed to Agile/XP practices such as face-to-face communication, continuous delivery, collaboration and self-organisation, and appreciate how they contribute to not only a positive working environment, but the bigger commercial picture.
+Our engineering project [Acebook](https://github.com/wemsteral/acebook-MVP/) is a good example of a project that featured both continuous deployment and integration.

 #### Problem Solving

-- I am genuinely excited to solve problems with my own and others' code, this includes domain modelling and diagramming ideas, refactoring code to make it more efficient, extendable and readable, and debugging.
+- I am genuinely excited to solve problems with my own and others' code, this includes the use of domain modelling and diagramming, refactoring code to make it more efficient, extendable and readable, and debugging.
-- A recent example was the challenge in creating a cross-platform mobile app [Jarvis](https://github.com/wemsteral/Jarvis-App) that behaved consistently while pulling data from native APIs for both iOS and Android.
+- A recent example of a technical problem was the challenge in creating a cross-platform mobile app [Jarvis](https://github.com/wemsteral/Jarvis-App) that behaved consistently while pulling data from native APIs for both iOS and Android.
 Often the two operating systems would present different types of object for the same request, which meant an additional layer of logic in making them uniform before they were processed by the app.
+- I am tech agnostic in my pursuit of solutions.
+[Jarvis](https://github.com/wemsteral/Jarvis-App) is a great example of a product that was completely problem driven.
+We simply looked for the best tools for the job, not allowing any bias to influence that decision.
+I hadn't used React Native or ES6 before this, and feel that being a quick, self directed learner, helped me become a productive member of this team.

 #### Teamwork